TypeScriptToLua/typescripttolua.github.io/docs/assigning-global-variables.md

 ## Registering classes with a decorator

-Sometimes you want to register classes as globals, you can also do that with a decorator:
+Sometimes you want to register classes instead of functions, you can also do that with a decorator:

 ```typescript
 function registerClass<TClass, TArgs extends unknown[]>(